-Preparation of rHDL Nanoparticles and Radiolabeling with 89Zr rHDL (Fig. 1A) nanoparticles were prepared by mixing DMPC (dimyristoylphosphatidylcholine) vesicles with apoA-I, resulting in discoidal particles with a mean hydrodynamic diameter of 8.7 \pm 0.9 nm (n = 6), as measured by dynamic light scattering.
-The labeling of rHDL nanoparticles with 89Zr required prior modification of its components with the chelator deferoxamine (DFO; also known as desferrioxamine B, desferoxamine B).
+Preparation of rHDL nanoparticles and radiolabeling with 89Zr.

+Reconstituted HDL (rHDL, Figure 1A) nanoparticles were prepared by mixing DMPC (dimyristoylphosphatidylcholine) vesicles with apoA-I. This resulted in discoidal particles with a mean hvdrodvnamic diameter of 8.7 ± 0.9 nm (n=6), as measured by DLS.
+The labeling of rHDL nanoparticles with 89Zr required prior modification of its components with the chelator DFO.
 Conjugation of DFO to apoA-I was achieved via reaction of its lysine amino groups with DFO-p-NCS on preformed rHDL particles.
-The resulting DFO-apoA-I@rHDL had a diameter of 8.9 ± 1.1 nm (n = 5).
-To label the phospholipid cargo, we incorporated the phospholipid chelator 1,2-distearoyl-sn-glycero-3-phosphoethanolamine (DSPE)-DFO in the formulation at the expense of DMPC.
-Thus, we obtained 1% DSPE-DFO@rHDL with a mean diameter of 8.6 \pm 1.3 nm (n = 5).
-The retention time of the 2 modified nanoparticles on size-exclusion chromatography was identical and the same as unmodified rHDL, which corresponds to a species of estimated molecular weight of 150 kDa.
-Transmission electron microscopy images showed that both modified rHDL nanoparticles retained the discoidal shape (Fig. 1B).
-Radiolabeling of both DFO-apoA-I@rHDL and 1% DSPE-DFO@rHDL proceeded in high yield. apoA-I-labeled rHDL (89Zr-AI-HDL, Fig. 1A) was obtained in 94% \pm 6% (n=6) radiochemical yield; for phospholipid-labeled rHDL (89Zr-PL-HDL, Fig. 1A), radiochemical yield was $79\% \pm 13\%$ (n = 6).
-The composition, size, and ζ-potential of rHDL and the radiolabeled nanoparticles described in this study are shown in Figure 1C.
-Radiochemical purity was greater than 99% in both cases (Figs. 2A and 2B).
+The resulting DFO-ApoA-I@rHDL had a diameter of 8.9 ± 1.1 nm (n=5).
+In order to label the phospholipid cargo, we incorporated the phospholipid chelator DSPE-DFO in the formulation at the expense of DMPC.
+Thus, we obtained 1 % DSPE-DFO@rHDL with a mean diameter of 8.6 ± 1.3 nm (n=5).
+The retention time of the two modified nanoparticles on size exclusion chromatography was identical and the same as unmodified rHDL, which corresponds to a species of estimated molecular weight (MW) of 150 kDa.
+Transmission electron microscopy images showed that both modified rHDL nanoparticles retained the discoidal shape (figure 1B).
+Radiolabeling of both DFO-ApoA-I@rHDL and 1 % DSPE-DFO@rHDL proceeded in high yield.
+ApoA-I-labeled rHDL (89Zr-AI-HDL, figure 1A) was obtained in 94 ± 6 % (n=6) radiochemical yield (RCY); for phospholipid-labeled rHDL (89Zr-PL-HDL, figure 1A), RCY was 79 ± 13 % (n=6).
+The composition, size and Zeta-potential of rHDL and the radiolabeled nanoparticles described in this study are shown in figure 1C.
+Radiochemical purity was greater than 99 % in both cases (figure 2A and 2B).
 As expected, the incubation of plain, unmodified rHDL particles with 89Zr-oxalate in the same conditions resulted in no detectable radiolabeling.

-In Vitro Serum Stability of 89Zr-Labeled HDL Nanotracers
+In vitro serum stability of 89Zr-labeled HDL nanotracers

-To study label dynamics in vitro, the radiolabeled nanoparticles were incubated at 37°C in fetal bovine serum.
-Analysis by sizeexclusion chromatography proved the dynamic nature of these nanoparticles.
-For 89Zr-AI-HDL, a new peak eluting at the same retention time as free apoA-I was detected.
-The ratio between 89Zr-AI-HDL and this species remained largely constant over time.
-Another species of molecular weight greater than 300 kDa was observed at all time points.
-89Zr-PL-HDL showed a similar dynamic behavior, and a peak corresponding to larger particles of molecular weight greater than 300 kDa was also observed at all time points.
-Interestingly, activity directly associated with albumin was not detectable until 8 h, and in any case most of it $(63.3\% \pm 1.5\%)$ remained bound to HDL particles (Fig. 1C).
-The release of small radiolabeled species was detectable after 24 h for $^{89}\text{Zr-AI-HDL}$ (5.5% \pm 0.7%, n=3) and after 2 h for $^{89}\text{Zr-PL-HDL}$ (3.3% \pm 0.6%, n=3, then reached 11.7% \pm 6.4%, n=3, after 24 h).
-The detection of the small radiolabeled species could be due to release of ^{89}Zr from its DFO complex or a result of the degradation of the thiourea bond in the presence of oxidizing chlorinated species (19) resulting in the detachment of the $^{89}\text{Zr-DFO}$ unit.
-Collectively, however, these data suggest that both $^{89}\text{Zr-AI-HDL}$ and $^{89}\text{Zr-PL-HDL}$ are sufficiently stable to allow adequate in vivo evaluation.
+In order to study label dynamics in vitro, the radiolabeled nanoparticles were incubated at 37 °C in fetal bovine serum.
+Analysis by size exclusion chromatography proved the dynamic nature of these nanoparticles.
+For 89 Zr-Al-HDL, a new peak eluting at the same retention time as free apoA-I was detected.
+The ratio between 89 Zr-Al-HDL and this species remained largely constant over time (table S1).
+Another species of MW > 300 kDa was observed at all time points.
+89 Zr-PL-HDL showed a similar dynamic behavior and a peak corresponding to larger particles of Mw > 300 kDa was also observed at all time points.
+Interestingly, activity directly associated with albumin was not detectable until 8 h and, in any case, the majority of it (63.3 \pm 1.5 %) remained bound to HDL particles (figure 1C).
+The release of small radiolabeled species was detectable after 24 h for 89 Zr-Al-HDL (5.5 \pm 0.7 %, n=3) and after 2 h for 89 Zr-PL-HDL (3.3 \pm 0.6 %, n=3, then reached 11.7 \pm 6.4 %, n = 3, after 24 h).
+This could be due to release of 89 Zr from its DFO complex or a result of the degradation of the thiourea bond in the presence of oxidizing chlorinated species (19) resulting in the detachment of the 89Zr-DFO unit.
+Collectively, however, these data suggest that both 89Zr-AI-HDL and 89Zr-PL-HDL are sufficiently stable to allow adequate in vivo evaluation.